 - Legal Information: Never disclose anything to do with a legal issue, legal case, or attorneys without first checking with legal.

-- Confidential Information: Do not publish, post, or release information that is
+- Confidential Information: Do not publish, post, or release information that is considered confidential.

 Basically, if you find yourself wondering if you can talk about something you learned at work – don’t.